-D. ELIGIBILITY DETERMINATION AND PRIORITY REQUIREMENTS
+E. ELIGIBILITY DETERMINATION AND PRIORITY REQUIREMENTS

-Individualized career services require eligibility determination and registration into the WIOA Dislocated Worker Program.
-The Subrecipient shall conduct intake and require 100% eligibility verification documentation as well as supervisory review and approval.
+Individualized career services require eligibility determination and registration into the WIOA Out-of-School Youth (OSY) Program.
+The Subrecipient shall conduct intake and require 100% eligibility verification documentation to be reviewed and approved by a supervisor or designee.